lgraziani2712/codimo/README.md

 ## Installation

-Right now there isn't a installation process for users, only for devs.
+Right now there isn't an installation process for users, only for devs.

 ### Without the web page